One Year Old, Two Feet Tall and Already Working.

 The weeds already know what to do.
 The seeds are in the soil, waiting.
 Life is not asking permission.
 It is ready to come back the moment we stop yanking it out.

 The question isn’t whether the land can recover.
-The question is whether we can — from this idea that control is the same thing as care.
+The question is whether we can — from the idea that control is the same thing as care.
 That bare is the same thing as clean.

-The greatest threat humanity faces isn’t what’s hiding in the weeds.
+The greatest threat we face isn’t what’s hiding in the weeds.
+It’s that we cut them all down.

 Passionate for Pre-K